Hello Beautiful Mama,

 This FACT is important to understand because it is the foundation of the BAB exercise technique - it is the whole reason why moms need to take care of themselves differently.
 You will begin to see that it is imperative we shift our focus from “losing the baby weight” to healing our injured bodies after baby.
 Over the next 6 weeks together, I will break this down for you and put all of the pieces back together again.

-2 Slim Days: Cardio & Foam Rolling Videos (Remember the seesaw: HIGH Protein & Fat, LOW Carb Days on Slim Days)
+2 Slim Days: Cardio & Foam Rolling Videos (Remember the seesaw: HIGH Protein & Fat, LOW Carb Days (aim for 50-100 net grams of carbs) on Slim Days)

 3 Strong Days: Core and Pelvic Floor Videos, & Foam Rolling videos.
 (Remember the seesaw: HIGH (GOOD) Carbs, LOW Protein & Fat Days on Strong Days)